pongrut/RoboND-Home-Service-Robot/writeup.md

 **move_base** node uses two costmaps to store information about the environment.
 One costmap is used for global planning.
 It means creating a long-term plan for the entire environment and the other is for local planning and obstacle avoidance.
 - global_costmap − used for creating long-term plans over the entire environment from everything the robot knows from previous visits and stored knowledge.
+- local_costmap − used for local planning and obstacle avoidance from everything that can be known from the current position with the sensors right now.
+E.g., walking people and other moving objects, as well as every wall, etc., that can be seen.
+It utilizes only the Obstacle and Inflation layers.
+It uses the "Rolling Window," meaning that it will remain centered around the robot as it moves to represent only the local surroundings.

 #### Planners
 2 planners are used in **move_base** nodethat cooperate to accomplish navigation goals: